“The HomePod mini is exactly what Apple needs to be a relevant player in the smart speaker world”

 - It's the most affordable HomeKit home hub

-- Siri lacks the advanced intelligence of her peers
+- Siri lacks the advanced intelligence of its competitors

 - Short power cord